oracle/node-oracledb/doc/src/api_manual/statistics.rst

 A PoolStatistics object is returned from :meth:`pool.getStatistics()`.
 It contains attributes recording the pool statistics and pool configuration.
-The attributes are described in :ref:`poolstats`.
+The attributes are described in :ref:`Connection Pool Monitoring <poolstats>`.

 .. versionadded:: 5.3